-- This course will provide you with excellent employment prospects: official figures show that 100% of our students are in work or further study within six months of graduating (Destinations of Leavers of Higher Education 2017 results).
+- This course will provide you with excellent employment prospects: official figures show that 99% of Roehampton graduates are in work or further study within six months of graduating (Destination of Leavers from Higher Education, 2018 results).

 - Successful completion of this degree will provide you with Qualified Teacher Status (QTS).